pfrater/fjolstTranslate/README.md

 ```
 stations <- translate.stodvar() # will read in the stodvar dataset and translate column names to English

-check.names(ar, man, species.code, gear.type) # type in any combination of
+translation(ar, man, species.code, gear.type) # type in any combination of
                                               # icelandic or english column names
                                               # to find out what they were translated to/from
 ```